MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

     def deal_damage(self, damage):
         """
         Divide the total damage amongst all heroes.
+        Return the number of heros that died in attack.
+        """

+    def revive_heroes(self, health=100):
+        """
+        This method should reset all heroes health.
+        Stretch Challenge: Let heroes start with different amounts of health.
+        """

+    def stats(self):
+        """
+        This method should print the ratio of kills/deaths for each member of the team to the screen.

+        This data must be output to the terminal.
         """
 ```

 Just as each hero needed a defend method, our Team needs to be able to coordinate our hero's attacks.